Skip to main content

 mysite.com

-Step 1 — Set the project's main domain
+Step 1 — Enter the project's primary domain

-From the Axeptio interface, open the project you want to configure.
+From the Axeptio interface, open the project in question.

 1. Open the project details.

-3. Enter or update the main domain of your website.
+3. Enter or update the primary domain of your website.

-The main domain must match the domain you want to validate.
+The primary domain must match the domain you want to validate.

 mysite.com